claudiajs/claudia-bot-builder/README.md

 1. **How to run it locally?**

    You can't.
 At least not easy.
-Claudia Bot Builder doesn't have a stand alone http server in the background (such as Express, Hapi, etc.), instead it uses API Gateway and it's not trivial to simulate similar environment locally.
+Claudia Bot Builder doesn't have a stand-alone http server in the background (such as Express, Hapi, etc.), instead it uses API Gateway and it's not trivial to simulate similar environment locally.
+Deploy it with `--version test` to create a separate test environment directly in AWS Lambda.

 2. **How to test your bot?**